WhatsApp

 +65 6443 3133

-Foods to Avoid for Acid Reflux in Singapore
+GERD Foods To Avoid for Acid Reflux in Singapore

 As a doctor, I have seen first-hand the discomfort and inconvenience that acid reflux can bring to individuals.
 Often known as heartburn or indigestion, acid reflux occurs when stomach acid flows back up into the oesophagus.
 This can happen due to a weakened valve between the stomach and oesophagus, causing a burning sensation in the chest and throat.
 Symptoms of acid reflux may also include regurgitation, difficulty swallowing, and coughing.